 BAAF is registered as a Voluntary Adoption Agency and Adoption Support Agency with Ofsted.
 View our Statement of Purpose (PDF) this is also available as a welsh language version .
 In our most recent Ofsted inspection in November 2013 we were voted 'Outstanding' in every category.
 Read the full report here.

-We are the UK's leading membership organisation for agencies and individuals that have an interest in fostering, adoption and the well-being of children.
+We are the UK's leading membership organisation for agencies and individuals that have an interest in adoption, fostering and the well-being of children.

-Our training, seminars and conferences tackle the vital issues facing practitioners today and our courses and programmes are available nationwide.
+Our expert training in adoption and fostering, seminars and conferences tackle the vital issues facing practitioners today and our courses and programmes are available nationwide.

-We publish an extensive list of highly respected expert publications for social workers, adoptive parents, foster carers, children, adopted adults, students and academics, and the wider children’s workforce.
+We publish a range of highly respected expert publications for social workers, adopters, foster carers, children, adopted adults, academics, students and the wider children’s workforce.

 These are events where prospective adopters have the opportunity to meet a range of children who need adoptive placements.